-- ▶ The pathway network should present a safe, comfortable and pleasing sensory experience for a variety of users, including pedestrians, cyclists and users of other active mobility modes. - ▶ The network should consider the various sensory aspects that contribute to the user experience, including the sights, smells, views and physical effort required.
+- ► The Capital Pathway should present a safe, comfortable and pleasing sensory experience for a variety of users, including pedestrians, cyclists and users of other active mobility modes. - ► The Capital Pathway should consider the various sensory aspects that contribute to the user experience, including the sights, smells, views and physical effort required.